Seb-C/ex/README.md

 - `object.Defer` to defer closing the resources created by the current object (for example `foo.Defer(foo.db.Close)`).
 - `object.Close`, once called, executes all of the deferred operations and returns errors if necessary.

-Additionally, `ex.Terminate` helps you to find leaks by reporting errors if an object gets garbage-collected without having been closed.
+Additionally, `ex.Terminate` helps you find leaks by reporting errors if an object gets garbage-collected without having been closed.

+`ex.Terminator` has several benefits over maintaining your own `Close` methods:
+- Similarly to the `defer` keyword, it is easier to keep track of what is being closed or not, because both the open and close operations always goes together.
+Meanwhile, it is very easy to forget about it when writing or maintaining a `Close` method.
+- Errors in manually maintained `Close` methods are often ignored, and handling it explicitly makes the readability worse. `ex.Terminator` takes care of that for you, and includes helpful error messages.
+- `ex.Terminator` takes care of closing the resources in the right order, which is easy to get wrong when manually done.

 ## Example